-15 hrs. per year including 3 hrs. legal ethics.
-1 hr. of the 3 hrs. of legal ethics may be completed through self-study.
-5 hrs. of the total 15 hrs. may be completed through self-study.
+In Texas, an attorney must have fifteen (15) hours per year, including three (3) hours of legal ethics.
+One (1) hour of the three (3) hours of legal ethics may be completed through self-study.
+Five (5) hours of the total fifteen (15) hours may be completed through self-study.
 Reporting date: last day of birth month each year.